Fellowships

 Is it for you?

-The National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) offers three years of support for advanced study in the mathematical, physical, biological, engineering, and behavioral and social sciences, including the history of science and the philosophy of science, and to research-based Ph.D. degrees in science education at accredited U.S. institutions.
+The National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) offers three years of support for advanced study in the mathematical, physical, biological, engineering, and select behavioral and social sciences and research-based Ph.D. degrees in science education at accredited U.S. institutions.

 Awards carry an annual $37,000 stipend, plus a cost-of-education allowance payable to the Fellow’s institution in lieu of tuition and fees.
 Fellows may also apply for additional support to participate in international opportunities; enhanced access to cyber-infrastructure resources, including supercomputing time, is provided.
 All awards are for a maximum of three years, usable over a five-year period.